functionalscript/nanvm/notes/djs-article.md

 Apart from addressing human-friendly syntactic enhancements (as tackled by [JSON5](https://json5.org/), [Hjson](https://github.com/hjson/hjson-js), and similar approaches), we focus on the following pain points:

-1. Duplication Avoidance:
-    - Traditional JSON’s lack of support for directed acyclic data graphs results in verbose, repetitive content.
+- **Duplication Avoidance:** Traditional JSON’s lack of support for directed acyclic data graphs results in verbose, repetitive content.
 This redundancy can lead to copy/paste errors and cognitive overload - while a simple JS “no-DSL” enhancement addresses that major pain point.
-2. Modularization:
-    - Just as code is modularized, programmers naturally desire to modularize data.
+- **Modularization:** Just as code is modularized, programmers naturally desire to modularize data.
 Again, we aim to address this need with well known standard JS syntax.
-3. Efficient Load-Time Computations:
-    - Our goal is to enable load-time computations while maintaining robust security measures.
-Once again, there is no custom DSL in our model here: we use standard JS with well-defined restrictions targeting security (which includes well-controlled predictable outcome of load-time computations).
+- **Efficient Load-Time Computations:** Our goal is to enable load-time computations while maintaining robust security measures.
+Once again, there is no custom DSL in our model here: we use standard JS with well-defined restrictions targeting security (which includes well-controlled predictable outcomes of load-time computations).

-In the rest of this article we name the resulting JSON extension “DJS”.
+In the rest of this article, we name the resulting JSON extension “DJS”.

 ### Exploring Motivating Examples: JSON Extensions via DSLs

-Let's consider few JSON extensions varying on the following points:
+Let's consider a few JSON extensions varying on the following points:
 - Does a given extension maintain JSON purity (hiding its DSL within strings literals)?
 - Is it a general-purpose or a problem-oriented extension?
 - How expressive is it (especially regarding user-defined functions)?